-This reconstruction is cut through the central section of the deck showing the ‘Rocking Donkey’ steam engines used to power two huge
+This reconstruction cuts through a central section of the ships deck in which four ‘Rocking Donkey’ steam engines can be seen.

-17 meter diameter paddle wheels.
-These impressive engines were visable through a glazed roof at deck level.
+The engines were visable to the public through a glazed roof up at deck level.

-Boilers can be seen down at the keel level whilst luxurious lounges and cabins occupied the upper decks.
+Furthur down at keel level the steam boilers can be seen, whilst luxurious lounges and cabins occupied the upper decks.

-The image has found a permanent home in the Brunel Museum “Being Brunel” in Bristol.
+The image has found a permanent home at the Brunel Museum “Being Brunel” in Bristol.